GW132/stats220/index.md

 ## About my meme

 1. I like natual, beautiful scenery and I like painting.
-Hence I find the scenery painting of four season for my meme.
+Hence I use the scenery painting of four season for my meme.
-2.
+2. I want to use one meme to show four season.
+3. I find paiting of spring, summer, autumn, winter.
+4. I use R code to make the season meme.
+5. I put the painting of spring and summer in the first row, the second row is word Spring and Summer and so on.
+6. Finally, I put the paintings together to be my "Season" meme.

 ## Here is my meme